achorg/ach-gatsby-site/content/news/2014/06/my-week-at-dhsi/index.md

 date: '2014-06-25'
 author: 'Cammeron Girvin'
 ---
-**\[Editor’s Note: the ACH awarded Cammeron Girvin a student travel bursary to attend this summer’s Digital Humanities Summer Institute.
-The award came with an invitation to reflect on the experience in our blog.\]**
+*Editor’s note: The ACH awarded Cammeron Girvin a student travel bursary to attend this summer’s Digital Humanities Summer Institute.
+The award came with an invitation to reflect on the experience in our blog.*

 What a great time I had this week!
 With its sunny but pleasantly mild climate, Victoria was the perfect place to spend a week in the summer.
 And, of course, the constant learning experiences and my many enthusiastic co-participants really made the trip to DHSI worthwhile.